Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -CompileOnly
-Indicates that this cmdlet compiles the job without running it.
+Indicates that the submission should only build the job and not execute if set to true.

 ```yaml
 Type: SwitchParameter